AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 ## Implications of customizing object names

-You should be aware of the following when customizing object names in `Workfront`:
+You should be aware of the following when customizing object names in Workfront:

 <ul>
  <li>You may encounter stylistic or grammatical errors in system displays.
 For example, if you rename 'Issue' to 'Request' and you see anywhere in the system the phrase 'An request', this is functioning as intended and should not be considered a bug.</li>
  <li>Your custom names for the objects are not translatable.
-Only the <span>Workfront</span> default names can be translated in the supported languages.
-For more information about languages that are supported in <span>Workfront</span>, see <a href="../../../workfront-basics/supported-languages-in-workfront.md" class="MCXref xref">Supported languages in Adobe Workfront</a>.
+Only the Workfront default names can be translated in the supported languages.
+For more information about languages that are supported in Workfront, see <a href="../../../workfront-basics/supported-languages-in-workfront.md" class="MCXref xref">Supported languages in Adobe Workfront</a>.
 The custom object name fields support foreign characters so you can input terminology in any language.</li>
  <li>When you customize object names using a Layout Template, we recommend that you assign your Layout Templates around your business units (Teams or Groups).<br>We recommend that you use names that are clearly understood by the users of these business units, to avoid confusion.</li>
  <li> <p>Email notifications and delivered reports always contain object names as defined by the Layout Template of the user who generates the email.
-Your users should be prepared to see object names in their emails that are not related to their group or team, if they receive email notifications from users in other teams and groups.<br>As a <span>Workfront administrator</span>, advise users to notice the icons associated with each object.
+Your users should be prepared to see object names in their emails that are not related to their group or team, if they receive email notifications from users in other teams and groups.<br>As a Workfront administrator, advise users to notice the icons associated with each object.
 The icons remain consistent between various object names and consistent with the default object, as it appears in the database.
-For a list of all <span>Workfront</span> icons associated with objects, see <a href="#understanding-object-icons" class="MCXref xref">Object icons</a>.</p> <note type="tip">
+For a list of all Workfront icons associated with objects, see <a href="#understanding-object-icons" class="MCXref xref">Object icons</a>.</p> <note type="tip">
     For common tasks in your organization, consider creating custom documentation to reflect your terminology.
   </note> </li>
 </ul>

 ## Object icons

-The `Workfront` documentation always refers to the default names of objects.
-If your objects have had their names customized, you can rely on the icon associated with them to understand which customized object corresponds to which `Workfront` default object.
+The Workfront documentation always refers to the default names of objects.
+If your objects have had their names customized, you can rely on the icon associated with them to understand which customized object corresponds to which Workfront default object.

-For more information about which objects can have customized names in `Workfront`, see * [Object names that can be customized using a Layout Template](#objects-that-can-have-customized-names).*
+For more information about which objects can have customized names in Workfront, see * [Object names that can be customized using a Layout Template](#objects-that-can-have-customized-names).*

-The following is a list of objects and their corresponding icons in `Workfront`.
+The following is a list of objects and their corresponding icons in Workfront.

 | `Object`  | `Icon`  | `Customizable object ame`  |
 |---|---|---|